bppdddqqqq/thesis-text/src/DevicesV2/Hardware Wallet/BitBox02.md

 The [[Microchip ATECC608A SE]] albeit cannot protect the data from physical attacks, an exploit [[ATECC608A Laser Fault Injection]] exists which allows the adversary to attack the device and possible extract the seeds from the secure data banks.
 Whether this attack had been addressed is yet unknown.

 ### Physical security
-The device has simple tamper-proof packaging. // todo: validate
+The device has simple tamper-proof packaging.
+The device box is packed in additional layer of sealed plastic bag with tamper-evident markings if it had been opened by a 3rd-party during transit.

 ### Privacy
 The device doesn't need to rely on a vendor-provided software wallet to do its work, ensuring a higher level of transparency.
 In addition, the software is fully open allowing the user to verify the code running on the desktop client.